aseever/chimpstation-homebase/README.md

         ln -s ./knife .chef
         git add . ; git commit -m "set up credentials pointers"

+* chimpstation repo:
+  - clone your chimpstation-homebase repo to your machine, into the directory you'll use (`${chimpstation}`)

+        git clone git@github.com:infochimps-labs/chimpstation-homebase.git chimpstation
+        cd chimpstation
+        git submodule update --init
+        git submodule foreach git checkout master
+        ln -s ./knife .chef

+  - grab the credentials repo from a co-worker, and put it as `knife/${organization}-credentials`.

 * chef organization
   - go to opscode, create a chef organization.
   - download the `${organization}-validator.pem` to `knife/credentials`
   - copy your chef server user key to `knife/credentials/${chef_user}.pem`
   - fix the permissions on the key files: `chmod 600 knife/credentials/*.pem`

+* create a .chef link from the chimpstation-homebase repo
+- 'ln -s knife .chef'

+Commands like `knife client list` should now work; note that you have to cd into the chimpstation to do so.

 * populate the chef server: